 164 protest documents related to properties owned by Panousopoulos were compiled into a Microsoft Excel document and the shared with me.
 The relevant variables included information regarding the tax year of the protest, the date of the protest, six categories of property value (full cash value and limited property value for the originally assessed values, the owner’s desired values, and the ultimate decision values), the percentage of change from the requested value to the decision value, as well as observations about whether the protests were granted in full, granted in part, or denied.
 Other variables about the relevant properties were also recorded in the excel sheet, but those variables were not used in the analysis.

-Data cleaning and preparation was conducted.
-When certain fields had non-numerical entries those fields were converted into a numerical values if possible.
+Data cleaning and preparation was conducted with the help and consultation of Ralls & Wille.
+This process began when I observed that some of the relevant fields had non-numerical values that could not be plotted.
+When a row of data included fields with non-numerical entries, those fields were converted into a numerical values if possible, or if not possible, the row was removed from the analysis.
 Attached to the end of this report is a log of the steps that were taken to arrange the data into formats that could be used for plotting.
 Below is a description of the kinds of changes that were made.

 For rows where the protest decision was labeled “N/C” or “no change”, the dollar value of the protest decision was set to the original assessed value.
-For older protests that did not specify FCV or LPV, both numbers were set to be the same (implying that there was no substantive difference between FCV and LPV).
+For older protests that did not specify FCV or LPV, both of those fields were set to be the same (implying that there was no substantive difference between FCV and LPV).
 For older protests that separated values for “land,” “improvements,” and/or “total,” only a total (combining land and improvements) was used to allow comparison to modern protests.
 In protests that did not challenge the assessed value of the property (such as protests challenging only the property type and corresponding tax ratio rate), the protests were designated to be omitted from the plots.
 For protest documents that did not include a decision value, those rows were also designated to be omitted from the plots.
 For protest documents that did not include a new requested value by the owner, but did show a reduction, the decision/reduced value was copied into the requested value column.
 Because there were two instances in which the decision LPV increased from the originally assessed value, the outcome designation of “No Change” was altered to “No Change or Worse.”
 For protest documents that did not include a “tax year,” the tax year was presumed based on the date of the protest filing (in other words, one year was added to the filing year to determine the tax year).
 For some of the rows, two documents were provided for the same protest/property/year, in which case data was used from either (1) the document that showed an actual decision, or (2) the document that showed the larger change in value.

 After generating draft graphical summaries, outliers in the data became apparent.
 For example, in Row 38, Column L (owner’s requested LPV), the value “8442810” was incorrectly written (the correct amount per documentation was “2442810”).
 Similarly, it was apparent that a row of data was missing for the 2020 tax year due to the number of results that were displayed.
-Correction of these data entry errors are noted in the cleaning log at the end of this document.
+Correction of these data entry errors are noted in the cleaning log at the end of this document as well.